Kadantte/nh-proxies/SECURITY.md

-## I created this so Github don't bother me anymore!
+## I created this for Github to not bother me anymore!